mikf/gallery-dl/docs/configuration.rst

             Reddit's internal default and maximum values for this parameter appear to be 200 and 500 respectively.

-            The value `0` ignores all comments and significantly reduces to time required when scanning a subreddit.
+            The value `0` ignores all comments and significantly reduces the time required when scanning a subreddit.
 =========== =====